Best homeowners insurance in South Dakota for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The average cost of homeowners insurance in South Dakota is about $2,426 per year, or $202 a month, which makes it one of the more expensive states in the U.S. for home insurance
+The average cost of homeowners insurance in South Dakota is about $2,426 per year for a policy with $300,000 in dwelling coverage, according to our latest home insurance pricing analysis.

 Compare home insurance rates in South Dakota